 Why are people migrating to Mexico and the U.S.?
 Where are they from?

 Gang-related violence, extortion and forced recruitment are a daily reality in northern Central America, affecting children's lives in their schools, their homes and their communities.
 This pervasive violence is compounded by extreme poverty and limited access to quality education, social services and livelihood opportunities, pushing families away from their homes and onto dangerous irregular migration routes.
-Many children are driven to head North to reunite with parents already working there.
+Many children are driven to head north to reunite with parents already working in the U.S.

 They leave home because they feel they have no choice.

 Official data shows that the overwhelming majority of migrants arriving in Mexico are from the countries of northern Central America: Honduras, Guatemala and El Salvador.

 According to international law, uprooted children and their families are considered migrants until the point at which they request asylum and become asylum seekers.
 They would be considered refugees once asylum has been granted.

 All people have the right to request asylum without being criminalized, turned away or separated from their children.

 A child is a child first and foremost and has the right to protection and essential services regardless of immigration status.

 Families fleeing to Mexico and the U.S. must navigate a long, uncertain journey during which they are at risk from exploitation, violence, abuse and financial extortion at the hands of human smugglers and traffickers, as well as prolonged exposure to the elements, hunger, thirst and physical injury.

 They may be apprehended in transit or upon reaching their destinations, only to be detained and then returned to their countries of origin.
 Children who are separated from their families experience trauma that causes lasting damage to their mental, emotional and physical health.